• Skip to primary navigation

 Peri Peri Chicken Livers is a traditional South African starter, served in restaurants all over the country, and if you like hot and spicy food, you are going to love this dish.

-It is served in a soup bowl, accompanied by a crusty Portuguese roll.
+These peri peri chicken livers are served in a soup bowl accompanied by a crusty Portuguese roll.
 The chicken livers are swimming in a mouthwatering sea of tomatoes and onion sauce, liberally flavoured with peri peri chilli.
-Instead of a bread roll, you could serve this dish with slices of Irish seeded bread.
+Instead of a crusty bread roll, you could serve this dish with slices of Irish seeded bread.

 I've been known to order two peri peri starters at once and eat them both instead of a main meal!

-I know a lot of people turn their noses up at chicken livers (urgh – I don’t like liver), but believe me, once you have tried them you will be converted.
-They have a lovely creamy, buttery taste, and do not taste ‘livery’ at all.
+I know a lot of people turn their noses up at chicken livers ('urgh - I don't like liver'), but believe me, once you have tried this peri peri chicken liver recipe, you will be converted.
+The chicken livers have a lovely creamy, buttery taste, and do not taste 'livery' at all.

 What is Peri Peri?